Guide to Library Ebooks

 Ebooks FAQ

-- What does DRM-free mean?
+What does "DRM-free" mean?

 Digital Rights Management (DRM) refers to restrictions on how a digital file can be accessed.
 The most common type of DRM associated with library materials are ebooks that require special, proprietary software to open and read (for example, Adobe Digital Editions and an individual Adobe account is required to download many library ebooks in full).
 DRM makes it harder to read books offline, and requires many steps to get downloaded ebooks onto mobile devices.
 While downloading DRM ebooks is onerous, even ebooks that have DRM are readable via browser and typically enable partial PDF downloads (for example, you may be permitted to download a chapter or a certain page limit as a PDF without DRM, but cannot download the entire ebook without DRM restrictions).